Korean food is notorious for being spicy.

 Now that Korean food is spicier than ever, I have to introduce myself as a Maebjjiri whenever I’m at a Korean restaurant.

-They either try to make it milder for me or give me a side-eye.
+They either try to make it milder for me or give me side-eye.
 I’ll still take that chance!

 On the other hand, some people have Maebbushim (pride in their ability to handle extreme spiciness).

-What Are Some Korean Vocabularies for Spicy-Flavor?
+What Are Some Korean Words for Spicy-Flavor?

 In general, Koreans prefer more complex flavors such as the sweet spiciness of gochujang, the refreshing heat from seafood, or the umami-rich spiciness found in meat dishes.